 My opinion is that saying “Agile is better than Waterfall” is like saying “A car is better than a boat” – they both have advantages and disadvantages depending on the environment that you’re in.

-- An Agile approach works best in situations that have a relatively high level of uncertainty where creativity and innovation to find an appropriate solution are more important than predictability.
-For example, if you were to set out to find a cure for cancer, it would be ridiculous to try to develop a detailed upfront plan for that effort.
+- An Agile approach works best in situations that have a relatively high level of uncertainty.
+In those situations, creativity and innovation to find an appropriate solution are more important than predictability.
+For example, if you were to try to find a cure for cancer, it would be ridiculous to try to develop a detailed plan for that effort.

 Are These Two Approaches Mutually-Exclusive?